 Credit History Length

 The length of your credit history makes up 15% of your total credit score.
 Keeping accounts open demonstrates that you are capable of managing your finances successfully.
 However, you can close a credit card if you want to reorganize your finances.
-Just remember that your credit score may dip if you close one of your oldest accounts.
+Just remember that a closed account on a credit report means your credit score may dip.

 Credit Accounts

 The type of accounts you have counts for 10% of your credit score calculation.
 Ideally, lenders want to see you manage a mix of installment and revolving accounts.
 Installment accounts provide one-time payments, whereas revolving accounts provide revolving balances.
-Having different financial accounts on a credit report can benefit your credit.
+Having different financial accounts on a credit profile can benefit your overall score.

 Credit Inquiries